Perspectfaiz/HotelSphere/README.md

 ├── data.sql            # SQL DML scripts with sample data for population └── queries.sql         # Sample business intelligence SQL queries
 ```

-## 8\.
-License

-This project is distributed under the MIT License.
-See `LICENSE` for more information.